 The game does not beg for good reviews.
 The game did not spam me notifications.
 It did send some notifications, but that is OK.
 I don’t mind a few gentle reminders as long as things do not go overboard.
 Some developers abuse notifications.

 Remember that subscription model I just ranted about?
 The game has pop ups reminding you about it.
 Also when you look at the store the subscription purchase option is right at the top and above the fold.
 This is a fancy advertiser phrase to mean the things you see on a page without scrolling down.
 This really tells me what the developer’s priorities are.

 The game also shows ads often.
 The game doesn’t show ads after every level, but then the levels are short and easy to beat.
 Remember that the only way to get rid of ads to pay for the optional subscription.

 This is not the most annoying game I ever saw though.
 It is somewhat below average.

-Overall this game is meh.
-That word describes this game.
+Overall this Hello Stars is OK.
 It is a simple puzzle game that offers a bit too much to pay for.

 Hello Stars is a bland game about drawing lines.